 11.11 School Billing: Other lesson types may be offered in agreement with the Client at their request.

 11.12 A standard group lesson is of 30 minutes duration and will consist of between 3 and 6 pupils.

 11.13 The size and membership of a group may be subject to change without notice (e.g. due to differing rates of progress).

-11.14 Direct Billing: For direct billed pupils, when a group 30 minute lesson (minimum 3 pupils) reduces to just two pupils, unless a suitable pupil is immediately available to replace the leaver, then the lesson will be offered in the next academic term as a shared 30 minute lesson, charged at the shared 30 minute lesson fee.
+11.14 Direct Billing: For direct billed pupils, when a group 30 minute lesson (minimum 3 pupils) reduces to just two pupils, unless a suitable pupil is immediately available to replace the leaver or regrouping is not available, then the lesson will be offered in the next academic term as a shared 30 minute lesson, charged at the shared 30 minute lesson fee.

-11.15 Direct Billing: For direct billed pupils, when a shared 30 minute lesson reduces to just one pupil, unless a suitable pupil is immediately available to replace the leaver, the lesson will be offered in the next academic term as an individual 20 or 30 minute lesson, charged at the appropriate individual lesson fee.
+11.15 Direct Billing: For direct billed pupils, when a shared 30 minute lesson reduces to just one pupil, unless a suitable pupil is immediately available to replace the leaver or regrouping is not available, the lesson will be offered in the next academic term as an individual 20 or 30 minute lesson, charged at the appropriate individual lesson fee.

 11.16 Direct Billing: For direct billed pupils, when a pupil is enrolled for a group or shared 30 minute lesson and no other suitable pupils are available to commence the requested lesson, they may be offered an individual 20 or 30 minute lesson, charged at the appropriate individual lesson fee.
 Pupils can also request to remain on the waiting list until HMS can integrate other pupils to make a viable group or shared lesson.

 11.17 School Billing: For school billed pupils, queries regarding any aspect of the administration and billing of lessons should be and will be directed to the Client.